Wongjunkit12/Projects/FIT1008_assignment02/README.md

 # FIT1008 ASSIGNMENT 2

-Created a basic Pokemon game in Python using ADTs
+Created a basic Pokemon game in Python using ADTs.